AndresMorelos/AndresMorelos/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🌱 &nbsp;I'm on track for learning more about Data Science, Systems Design, and Cloud Architecture.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ &nbsp;In my free time, I pursue Photo Shoots and Reading as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at me@andresmorelos.dev!
 I'll try to respond as soon as I can.\